product details

 overview

-A vibration absorbing thin steel channel used on timber studs for walls and ceilings.
-This allows the new wall or ceiling to be de-coupled from the vibrating surface which will reduce both vibration and impact noise penetration.
+A vibration absorbing resilient steel channel used on timber studs for walls and ceiling joists.
+This allows the new wall or ceiling to be de-coupled from the vibrating surface which will reduce both vibration and impact noise penetration to substantially improve the sound insulating qualities of the wall or ceiling.
+This is an essential element to be used for all domestic soundproofing projects, flat conversions and upgrades and new build.

 testimonial